Ulverston - Barrow - Furness Peninsula drive

 Distance: 2.2 miles

 Coordinates: N 54.17303, W 3.07186

 Return to the A5087 and turn left on the coast road.
-Continue on the tree lined road for approx 1 mile to where it meets the coast and parking for Bardsea Country Park is along the roadside on the left.
+Continue on the tree-lined road for approx 1 mile to where it meets the coast.
+Parking for Bardsea Country Park is along the roadside on the left.